craigmbooth/.emacs.d/README.md

 * hackernews.el --- Hacker News Client for Emacs (lincoln@comum.org)
 * highlight-indentation.el --- Minor modes for highlighting indentation (anton.johansson@gmail.com)

 Things somewhat work in Emacs 23, but it lacks the package package and I don't make much use of older Emacs any more so have just skipped a lot of this code.
-The code will attempt to install everything on a first run using el-get and package.
+The code will attempt to install everything on a first run using package.
 Wish it luck!